Business Model and Development Strategies

 Shareholders should direct their enquiries about their shareholdings to the Company’s share registrar, Tricor Tengis Limited, at Level 22, Hopewell Centre, 183 Queen’s Road East, Hong Kong, or call its customer service hotline at (852) 2980 1333.

-Shareholders’ enquires and proposals can be made by mail or by phone.
+Shareholders’ enquiries and proposals can be made by mail, email or by phone.
 The contact details of the Company are set out in the subsection headed “IR Contact” under the “Investor Relations” section of the Company’s website.
-In addition, the Company is committed to maximizing the use of its website as a channel to provide updated information in a timely manner and to strengthen the communications with both the public and the shareholders.
+In addition, the Company is committed to maximizing the use of its website as a channel to provide updated information in a timely manner and to strengthen communications with both the public and the shareholders.
 The Company has formulated the “Shareholders Communication Policy” which enables shareholders to exercise their rights in an informed manner.

 Communication with Shareholders